ModR/M: SIB byte

-In 64-bit mode, MOD=00 R/M=101 is reassigned to encode relative addresses [RIP+disp32], so an absolute address [disp32] must be encoded using a SIB byte with both of these exceptions.
+In 64-bit mode, MOD=00 BASE=101 is reassigned to encode RIP-relative addresses ([rip+disp32]), so an absolute address ([disp32]) must be encoded using a SIB byte with both of those exceptions.
+If BASE=101, the M bit in the REX prefix doesn't affect RIP-relative addressing since RIP-relative address calculation produces a 64-bit address.

 Special SIB byte addressing modes

 For most instructions that accept a ModR/M byte, encodings with the SIB byte will result in the computation of a single effective address as (scale * index) + base + displacement as described above.
 However, some newer x86 instruction set extensions have added instructions that use the SIB byte in other, more specialized ways: